D8-X/d8x-trader-backend/README_SETUP.md

 ### Deploying Main API

-This guide assumes you have already pulled this repository on your manager host.
+Now the Swarm is set up and we deploy the application.

-In order to deploy services to swarm, we need to build the images.
+To deploy to swarm, we need to build the images.
 We will be using a local image registry that is running on our docker swarm to host our main API image.